JailsonSantos/rodrigorgtic/README.md

 :mortar_board: I am graduated in Information Systems, master in education, postgraduate in Project Management PMI (Project Management Institute).

-:memo: I have certifications: Microsoft, Oracle and Autodesk.

-I also love **UX Design** :heart_eyes:.
+I also love **UX Design** too :heart_eyes:.
 I like to create beautiful interfaces to provide the user with a great experience.
-To create prototypes I use **Figma**, but I also know how to work with **Adobe XD** and I use **Photoshop CC** for edit images.
+Currently, to create prototypes I use **Figma**.

 I have also worked with **C#**, **SQL Server**, **PHP**, **MySQL** and others.
 I like project architecture, writing clean code and applying good practices.